 This client’s pieces are a perfect mash-up of high-and-low, as the more prestigious paintings are mixed in with antiques collected at the Alameda Flea Market, pottery by Sara Paloma and Erin McGuiness, and smaller art pieces from Simon Breitbard.

 Knowing when to invest in quality pieces, and how to balance that with softer-on-the-budget selections, is one of my firm’s specialties.

-Wheatman designed for this client’s mother’s home, the one she grew up in, and he was an early and profound mentor for me in my design career.
+Wheatman designed for our client’s mother’s home, the one she grew up in, and he was an early and profound mentor for me in my design career.
 This client and I bonded over our love of his work (in addition to bonding over our mutual loves of cooking, especially fermenting vegetables, personal growth, and entertaining).

 You may notice Wheatman’s inspiration in our strategic use of black and brown in each room, our emphasis on shape and the relationships between shapes, and our combination of modernist furnishings and antique artifacts that reflect Asian cultures — which also reflect the client’s Buddhist meditation practice.

 This project was absolutely a collaboration: